Memory Drops

 Film by Eliana Schejter and Addie Reiss

-From the very outset Eliana Schejter and Addi Reiss knew that it was impossible to capture by camera the experiences that five of the survivors of Room 28 living in Israel - Chana Weingarten, Handa Drori, Judith Rosenzweig, Vera Kreiner and Eva Zohar - would have to tell.
-They also knew that it was impossible to grasp and convey the inspeakable crimes and atrocities committed by the Nazis during Second World War and the Holocaust in the media of a short film.
+From the very outset Eliana Schejter and Addi Reiss from Israel knew that it was impossible to capture by camera the experiences that five of the survivors of Room 28 living in Israel - Chana Weingarten, Handa Drori, Judith Rosenzweig, Vera Kreiner and Eva Zohar - would have to tell.
+They knew that it was impossible to grasp and convey the inspeakable crimes and atrocities committed by the Nazis during Second World War and the Holocaust in the media of a short film.

 They chose a different approach... and created a deeply moving visual testimony of five of "The Girls of Room 28".
 And a Work of Art.